John II, Count Palatine of Simmern

 John II (21 March 1492 – 18 May 1557) was the Count Palatine of Simmern from 1509 until 1557.

+Early life and ancestry

-John II was born in Simmern in 1492 as the eldest surviving son of John I, Count Palatine of Simmern.
-In 1508 he married Beatrix of Baden, daughter of Margrave Christoph I. He succeeded his father in 1509.
+John II was born in Simmern in 1492, into the House of Wittelsbach, as the eldest surviving son of John I, Count Palatine of Simmern and his wife, Countess Joanna of Nassau-Saarbrücken (1464 - 1521) the daughter of Johann II of Nassau-Saarbrücken.

+Reign

+In 1508 he married Beatrix of Baden, daughter of Margrave Christoph I, as his first wife.
+He succeeded his father in 1509.
 John II allowed printing to be established in Simmern and was a patron of sculpture.
 He introduced the Reformation into Simmern which led to increased tensions with his neighbours, the Archbishoprics of Trier and Mainz.